ClaudiusAyadi/adun.css/README.md

 To use this version...

-Delete `package.json`.
+1. Delete `package.json`.

-Rename `package-postcss.json` to `package.json`.
+2. Rename `package-postcss.json` to `package.json`.

-Install all dependencies:
+3. Install all dependencies:

 ```bash
 pnpm install
 ```

-Start up PostCSS
+4. Start up PostCSS

 ```bash
 pnpm start
 ```

-Build!
+5. Build!

-PostCSS handles everything and you don't have to do anything extra.
+PostCSS handles everything and you don't have to do any extra configuration.

 _You can use `npm` too._